Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 About the Role

-We’re on the look out for a super talented, highly experienced Senior Data Engineer to engage with our data engineering initiatives.
-In this role, you will be responsible for designing and implementing robust data architectures and pipelines that enhance our ability to derive meaningful insights from our data.
-You will play a critical role in driving data‑driven decision making and will collaborate closely with cross‑functional teams to ensure that data is accessible, reliable, and valuable.
+We’re looking for a super‑talented, highly experienced Senior Data Engineer to engage with our data engineering initiatives.
+In this role, you will design and implement robust data architectures and pipelines that help drive data‑driven decision making and collaborate closely with cross‑functional teams to ensure data is accessible, reliable, and valuable.

 Key Responsibilities